bicobus/lilith-throne-documentation/_sources/statusEffects.rst.txt

 colours
 -------

-The colour which should be associated with this status effect.
-Just like with clothing and weapon recolouring, this is used to recolour the image you used above. ``PresetColour`` value should be used here, drawn from `src/com/lilithsthrone/utils/colours/PresetColour.java <https://github.com/Innoxia/liliths-throne-public/blob/dev/src/com/lilithsthrone/utils/colours/PresetColour.java>`_
+The :ref:`colour <colours>` which should be associated with this status effect.
+Just like with clothing and weapon recolouring, this is used to recolour the image you used above. ``PresetColour`` value should be used here, drawn from :ltgithub:`src/com/lilithsthrone/utils/colours/PresetColour.java`

 colourPrimary
 ~~~~~~~~~~~~~